Pseudotsuga menziesii var. menziesii: Description

+Distribution and habitat

+Coast Douglas-fir is native to western North America from west-central British Columbia, Canada, southward to Central California, United States.
+In Oregon and Washington, its range is continuous from the Cascades crest west to the Pacific coast, including the Pacific Coast Ranges.
+In California, it is found in the Klamath and California Coast Ranges as far south as the Santa Lucia Mountains, with a small stand as far south as the Purisima Hills, Santa Barbara County.
+In the Sierra Nevada, it ranges as far south as the Yosemite region.
+It occurs from near sea level along the coast to 1800 m in the California Mountains.
+Further inland, coast Douglas-fir is replaced by Rocky Mountain or interior Douglas-fir (P. menziesii var. glauca).
+Interior Douglas-fir intergrades with coast Douglas-fir in the Cascades of northern Washington and southern British Columbia.

 Ecology

 The rooting habit of coast Douglas-fir is not particularly deep, with the roots tending to be shallower than those of same-aged Ponderosa pine, sugar pine, or California incense-cedar, though deeper than Sitka spruce.
 Some roots are commonly found in organic soil layers or near the mineral soil surface.
 However, Douglas-fir exhibits considerable morphological plasticity, and on drier sites coast Douglas-fir will generate deeper taproots.

 Douglas-fir snags are abundant in forests older than 100–150 years and provide cavity-nesting habitat for numerous forest birds.
 Mature or "old-growth" Douglas-fir forest is the primary habitat of the red tree vole (Arborimus longicaudus) and the spotted owl (Strix occidentalis).
 Home range requirements for breeding pairs of spotted owls are at least 400 ha (4 km2 of old-growth.
 Red tree voles may also be found in immature forests if Douglas-fir is a significant component.
 This animal nests almost exclusively in the foliage of Douglas-fir trees.
 Nests are located 2-50 m above the ground.
 The red tree vole's diet consists chiefly of common Douglas-fir needles.
-A parasitic plant sometimes utilizing P. menziesii is Arceuthobium douglasii Commonly known as Douglas-fir dwarf mistletoe.
+A parasitic plant sometimes utilizing P. menziesii is Arceuthobium douglasii, commonly known as Douglas-fir dwarf mistletoe.

 Its seedlings are not a preferred browse of black-tailed deer (Odocoileus hemionus columbianus) and elk (Cervus canadensis), but can be an important food source for these animals during the winter when other preferred forages are lacking.
 In many areas, coast Douglas-fir needles are a staple in the spring diet of blue grouse (Dendragapus).
 In the winter, New World porcupines primarily eat the inner bark of young conifers, among which they prefer Douglas-fir.